 The brief interruptions between each song and the next only resulted in a crescendo of emotions, with people’s expectations inflamed by their bets to guess the next track.
 One thing for sure is well-known: any track Kings Of Leon are on is the right one.
 Overall, a mind-blowing, intense show well worth waiting for.

-For further information about Kings of Leon and future events visit here.
+For further information and future events visit Kings of Leon’s website here.

-Watch a live performance last night at the O2 Arena of It Don’t Matter here:
+Watch a live performance of Don’t Matter here: